gilberterik/cant-stop-solo/README.md

 # Can't Stop - Standalone Web Game

-A complete, single-file implementation of the classic push-your-luck dice game "Can't Stop" that runs entirely in your browser with no backend required.
+A browser-based implementation of the classic push-your-luck dice game "Can't Stop" that runs entirely in your browser with no backend required.

 ## How to Play

-1. **Open `index.html`** in any modern web browser
+1. **Open `public/index.html`** in any modern web browser
-2. Enter your name and select AI difficulty
+2. Select AI difficulty to start playing immediately
-3. Click "Start Game"

 ## Game Rules